FunkFrog/ShareSuite/PreviousVersions.md

 Versions older then 5 prior are no longer listed on the mod's README, and will be here after each update.

+`1.10.2`
+- Added Discord link to the README.
+Mod file is unchanged.

 `1.10.1`
 - Update to R2API-2.1.15
 - Fixes bug involving boss drops not dropping the correct amount of loot.